catalicu/FunExp/README.md

 6. Fig5_FunASV_plotprep.R: This script prepares data to create figures to identify ASV underlying function.
 It relies on data file 1, 7 and 9.
 This scripts generates data files 9 and 10, required for script 7.
 7. Fig5_FunASV_plot.R: This script generates Figure 5.
 Using data files 9, 10, and 11.
 Data files 10 and 11 are generated with script 6, make sure to run it before script 7.

 These scripts process data to generate supplementary materials:
 8. FigS1and2_DivBaseline.R: This script generates figure S1 and 2.
 It performs the associated statistical testing.
 Requires data files 2, 3 and 8.
 9. FigS3_and stats_FunAge_noOld.R: This script generates figure 3 and performs the associated statistical tests.
 It requires data files 4 and 5.

-SOFTWARE VERSIONS
+# SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/FunExp/blob/main/sessionInfo_funexp04242025.txt) file.

-REFERENCES
+# REFERENCES
-[references to papers referred to in this repository, if any]
+See full manuscritp for list of references.